 The main purpose of the home appraisal is to protect the lender’s interests, and the lender usually orders it.
 This usually happens immediately after the seller and the buyer have agreed on the offer.
 The lenders will hire a home appraiser of their choice who will then contact the seller to set up a suitable date and time for a home visit.

-A real estate appraisal or home-appraisal process usually costs in the region of $700-$1,000, based on how complex the property is.
+A real estate appraisal or home appraisal process usually costs in the region of $700-$1,000, based on how complex the property is.
 It’s also very important to note that the borrower covers all home appraisal fees.
-The home appraiser visits the property and then makes assessments, measurements and even takes pictures of the interior and exterior.
+The home appraiser visits the property and then makes assessments, and measurements and even takes pictures of the interior and exterior.

 As per the Appraisal Institute, a qualified home appraiser should have a real estate appraisal license.
 The appraiser should also be familiar with the local areas and shouldn’t have any direct interest in the ongoing transaction.